xiphonics/picoTracker/usermanual/advance-edition/content/pages/commands.md

 ## PSL aabb (PTCH in lgpt)

 **PitchSLide performs a linear pitch slide from previous note value to pitch `bb` at speed `aa`**
-- `aa` is the slide speed; the relationship is non-linear and inverted, so larger values slide more slowly and `00` is the fastest (instant)
+- `aa` sets the slide duration in sequencer-ticks units. `00` is instant and larger values take longer.
-- `bb` values are relative: `00-7F` are up, `80-FF` are down, expressed in semi-tones (same encoding as `LEG`)
+- `bb` values are relative: `00-7F` are up, `80-FF` are down, expressed in semi-tones
-- PSL performs a linear pitch change, in contrast to LEG which is exponential
+- PSL performs a linear pitch change

 The PSL command also acts as a linear MIDI pitch bend controller for MIDI instruments.

-- As with internal instruments, aa sets the speed (with 00 being instant).
+- `aa` uses the existing MIDI-specific bend rate, with `00` being instant.
 - bb sets the target pitch bend position, scaled to the MIDI 14-bit pitch bend range (0–16383):
   - `7F` is the center (no bend).
   - `00` is full downward bend.